Preview & Edit

 18th c-xs. map Jamaica, featured in Una Marson's 18th-century map of the colonization of Jamaica and the Caribbean, using colored lines to highlight the areas controlled by Spain, England, France, and Holland.
 Source: The British Library

-After two additional years in Kingston, Marson settled in London permanently and launched the career of many Caribbean writers with her BBC Radio Programme Caribbean Voices.
+After two additional years in Kingston, Marson settled permanently in London and launched the careers of many Caribbean writers with her BBC Radio Programme Caribbean Voices.

 Marson continued to publish varied poetry, as Alison Donnell articulates in her Introduction to Selected Poems.